KDRF: Modern rock: 2003-2004

+Adult hits: 2004-present

-KDRF was originally launched on December 30, 2004, as "Fred FM", but in March 2005, XM Satellite Radio claimed the name "Fred" to be a trademark of their classic alternative station.
+KDRF was originally launched on December 30, 2004, as "103-3 Fred FM", but in March 2005, XM Satellite Radio claimed the name "Fred" to be a trademark of their classic alternative station.
 The name was then shortened to "Ed" to avoid fighting a costly legal battle.
 The station has no DJs and has a wide playlist of Top 40 hits from the early 1970s to the present.
 KDRF is also streamed online.
-Since 2015, eD FM does "80s Throwback" playing all hits from the 1980s about every other weekend.
+Since 2015, Ed FM does "80s Throwback" playing all hits from the 1980s about every other weekend.
 Joe Cipriano had been the station imaging voice for many years.

 In April 2007, eD-FM enlisted Tom Dickson of Blendtec to do a Will It Blend? version to promote the station.
 The three 30-second commercials show different styles of music CDs being blended, showcasing the station's variety format.
 The commercials aired on all Albuquerque TV stations over a four-week period.
 The commercials returned in late 2007 after the first campaign saw improved ratings for the station.

 Citadel merged with Cumulus Media on September 16, 2011.

 On December 2, 2021, KDRF added the Greg Beharrell show in which bits of the show air throughout the day.
 Beharrell also became the new imaging voice for the station.

-History of the KTZO call letters

-The KTZO call letters originated in San Francisco in the 1980s, when James Gabbert owned the TV station, which is now KOFY-TV.